Isaiah Chapters 42-43: Be a Servant at Work

 The servant’s narrative identity develops within these chapters - from Israel per se in chapters 40-48, to an individual figure in chapters 49-53 who takes on his own shoulders Israel’s missional identity for both herself and for the nations.

 “The Lord said to me: You are my servant, Israel, in whom I will be glorified.”
 (Isaiah 49:3)

 The reason for this shift from national Israel to a figure who is Israel incarnate (or an idealized Israel) is Israel’s failure to fulfill her mission because of her sin.
 What one observes in this servant figure is the unique means by which God communicates his gracious presence and restorative intentions to his wayward people.
-It is by the figure of the servant that righteousness (now understood as covenant fidelity to his people) is offered to them as a gift on the basis of God’s own freedom and sovereign commitment to his promises.
-Righteousness is something to be received rather than attained.

 This prompts us to ask about our own roles.
 As members of a people being redeemed by God’s grace, we can be vessels of that grace for the benefit of those around us.
 Sometimes we have the opportunity to make our workplaces more just, more compassionate, more oriented toward making the world a better place.
 In doing so, we may enact the servant’s mission in small ways ourselves.

 Conversely, at other times, it is difficult to do our work as God intends.
 Individuals or systems in our workplaces may resist the way God is leading us.
 Our own sin and shortcomings may short-circuit any good we might have accomplished.
 Even our best efforts may not seem to make much difference.